-Table 4 Review of sources that may indicate the presence of Aboriginal objects. --------- ---
+Table 4 Review of sources that may indicate the presence of Aboriginal objects.

 Source Summary Ethnographic The pre-European context of the Illawarra is one of small bands of Aboriginal people living a mobile hunting and gathering lifestyle.
 Traditionally, this district falls within the tribal area of the Wodi Wodi People, with the Shoalhaven River forming a natural boundary with the Wandandian people to the south (Tindale 1974).
 The Wodi Wodi people speak Dharawal (Thuruwal), which is part of the larger encompassing Yuin linguistic group (Schmidt 1919).
 However, Aboriginal people formed part of a dynamic culture which encouraged movement throughout the landscape in order to assist in the ceremonial and functional practicalities of daily life.
 As such, defined borders for tribal groups need to be recognised as an artificial constraint designed by anthropologists.
 Population estimations at the time of contact were difficult to estimate due to disease decimating populations.
 The Aboriginal peoples of the Illawarra region, or the Elouera meaning "a pleasant place", refer to themselves broadly as the Wandiwandian people, meaning "the home of lost lovers" (Illawarra Historical Society 1974:76).
 The town of Gerringong derives its meaning from the Tharuwal Aboriginal word for a "fearful" or "perilous" place (Reed 2010:38).
 The social structure of Aboriginal groups was slightly stratified, with elders of clans holding decision making capabilities.
 Subsistence activities were sexually dimorphic, and the spirituality of groups is detailed and explained through an oral tradition of Dreamtime.
 Material culture, such as tools, was made of a variety of materials such as bark, resin, shell, bone and reeds.
 Hard stone raw material that was made into stone tools is the main element of this tool kit to remain in the archaeological record.
 The pre-European landscape of the Illawarra would have been the setting for a variety of human activity.
 This human activity would have included camping, hunting, gathering, cooking, ceremonies, and other cultural activities associated with semi-permanent settlement sites in the region.
 Of note, the southern Illawarra Range or escarpment has been shown to hold certain cosmological and cultural significance as well being a frequented travel corridor (Navin 2007:21).
 Cultural importance would have been placed by Aboriginal Peoples on the nearby Crooked River as well as large, mature fig trees.
 In particular, fig trees have been noted as having an association with birthing and women's lore, the spirit Yaroma, and more practically for their use as sources of shade and food (Navin 2012:45).
 Landform The study area is located in the Southern Illawarra coastal plain, in the shadow of the Illawarra escarpment.
 It is typically characterised by low-lying, gently undulating plains and small hills.
 The local area includes residential properties interspersed with large tracts of land which have been cleared for pastoral purposes.
 It is typically characterised by level to gently undulating riverbeds and banks as well as active floodplains (Hazelton 1992:68).
-The study area is placed squarely in the Kiama geological landscape.
+The eastern portion of the study area is placed squarely in the Kiama geological landscape.
 This erosional landform is characterised by rolling low hills with broad crests, long convex slopes and an extensively cleared landscape with stands of closed forests (Hazelton 1992:52).
+The Crooked River, a 4 th order creek, runs approximately 1.6 kilometres south-west of the study area.
+Archaeological finds of Aboriginal cultural material across the Illawarra highlights the importance of creek lines and identifies associated elevated terraces as areas of higher archaeological potential.
+The highest archaeological potential is therefore along the creek lines between the two hills in the study area, where a similar landscape is situated (Figure 7).